 Declarative knowledge of substance means having knowledge of the content that will be included in a piece or writing.
-Declarative knowledge of substance is the focus of most literature-based curricula and virtually all of the writing instruction students tend to receive other disciplines.
+Declarative knowledge of substance is the focus of most literature-based curricula and virtually all of the writing instruction students tend to receive in other disciplines.
 The idea that informs this kind of teaching is that if students have a deep understanding of what they are writing about, be it the literary text they just read, the historical event they just studied, the experiment they just performed, or the problem they just solved, then they can write about it.

 Procedural knowledge, on the other hand, is knowledge of how to put declarative knowledge into practice.
 Procedural knowledge of form on the sentence level means being able to produce complete and correct sentences of various sorts, being able to use parallel constructions for clarity and rhetorical appeal, and so on.
-Procedural knowledge of form at the whole-text level means being able to produce the writing a called for by a particular kind of writing (or particular writing formula), for example, an attention-getting sentence at the beginning of an introduction.
+Procedural knowledge of form at the whole-text level means being able to produce the writing called for by a particular kind of text structure (or particular writing formula), for example, an attention-getting sentence at the beginning of an introduction.

 Procedural knowledge of substance means knowing how to get the stuff about which one is going to write.
-It includes such things as being to use a data base to identify authoritative sources to use in crafting a public policy argument and then being able to select the most compelling evidence from those sources.
+It includes such things as being able to generate data through interviews, or to use a data base to identify authoritative sources to use in crafting a public policy argument and then being able to select the most compelling evidence from those sources.

 As we’ve noted, common practice in schools emphasizes developing declarative knowledge.
-But the CCSS emphasize procedural knowledge.
+But the CCSS emphasize procedural knowledge (and so does current cognitive science).
 Take a look at the verbs that introduce the anchor standards for writing: write, write, write, produce, develop, use, conduct, gather, draw, write.
 If the CCSS emphasized declarative knowledge, the anchor standards would instead be introduced with verbs like recognize, identify, and define.

+It’s clear that traditional approaches fail to develop expert writers, and that these approaches will also fall short of preparing students for success on the CCSS.
 So what to do?
 Our answer is that teachers and schools need to focus on the five kinds of composing.

 The Five Kinds of Composing

 In our experience, most of the composing the students are asked to do in school is responding to a particular writing prompt.
-In contrast, we believe that the five kinds of knowledge can best be developed through engagement in five kinds of composing: composing to practice, composing to plan, first-draft composing, final-draft composing, and composing to transfer.
+In contrast, we believe that the five kinds of knowledge can best be developed through engagement in five kinds of composing: composing to practice, composing to plan, first-draft composing, final-draft composing, and composing to transfer – the kinds of composing expert writers engage in.

 Perhaps the most significant difference between our instructional emphasis here and that which typifies the teaching of writing in schools is our emphasis on composing to practice.
 In our experience, most composition instruction, at least in classrooms that aren’t writing workshops, begins with an assignment.
 As we noted above, the instruction that follows characteristically seeks to develop declarative knowledge of form (through the assignment itself or a rubric, the study of models, or the study of traditional school grammar) or declarative knowledge of substance (through the reading and discussion of a text).